Mortgage Insurance – Why do I need to have it and what is it good for?

 Simply put, mortgage insurance is insurance that protects your mortgage lender in the event that you default on your loan and they have to foreclose on your home.
 Foreclosures cost lenders money.
-On average they cost the lender $40,000-$50,000 in lost interest, attorney’s fees, insurance payments, potential equity loss, etc.
+On average they cost the lender $40,000-$50,000 in lost interest, attorney’s fees, realtor commissions, insurance and tax payments, potential equity loss, etc.

 So the mortgage insurance that you as a homeowner pay, protects the lender in the case you can’t make your payments.

-Well why on earth would I pay for something that protects the lender when I’m already paying them interest for the loan!?
+Well why would I pay for something that protects the lender when I’m already paying them interest for the loan!?